European shares at record high as U.S.-EU trade tensions ease

 Hogan said on Thursday that he had a good exchange of views with U.S. Trade Representative Robert Lighthizer in Washington, underscoring Brussels’ desire to negotiate solutions for several open trade disputes between the United States and the EU.

-The trade-sensitive miners subindex .SXPP was the best performer for the day, as the prospect of better U.S.-EU trade discourse added to optimism following the signing of an interim trade deal between the United States and China.
+The trade-sensitive miners subindex was the best performer for the day, as the prospect of better U.S.-EU trade discourse added to optimism following the signing of an interim trade deal between the United States and China.
+(Reporting by Ambar Warrick in Bengaluru; Editing by Bernard Orr)